 “It's not just climate change; it's sheer space, places to grow food for this enormous horde.
 Either we limit our population growth or the natural world will do it for us, and the natural world is doing it for us right now.”
 David Attenborough

-In Year 7 students start with an introduction to the subject, where we focus on developing the fundamental skills that will be used throughout the subject over the next few years, including an in depth study of OS map skills.
-The unit on fantastic places, helps the students to appreciate the beauty, diversity and uniqueness of different places around the globe.
-The natural dangers and changing nature of our planet are explored through the units of tectonics and rivers landscapes and we take our students on a trip to see geography in action outside of the classroom, towards the end of the academic year.
-An in depth study of Nigeria, one of the great newly emerging economies, helps the students to understand the causes and consequences of rapid urban growth.
+In Year 7 students start with an introduction to the subject, where we focus on developing the fundamental skills that will be used throughout the subject over the next few years.
+The unit on wondrous places helps the students to appreciate the beauty, diversity and uniqueness of different places around the globe.
+The natural dangers and changing nature of our planet are explored through the unit on natural hazards, while students grow a better understanding of the physical context that surrounds them via their study of coastal, fluvial and glacial landscapes in Yorkshire.
+Towards the end of the academic year we take our students on a trip to see Geography in action outside of the classroom by visiting the coast at Bridlington and Flamborough Head.

 Ways to help my child succeed